 Trends in KSI (Killed or Seriously Injured) Road Casualties and Collisions in Somerset

-- Overall, killed and seriously injured (KSI) collisions and casualty numbers have shown a downward trend in the last five years; slight severity injuries have fluctuated in contrast but demonstrate an overall decline.
+- Overall, both killed and seriously injured (KSI) and slight severity collisions and casualty numbers have shown a fluctuating but general downward trend in the last five years.

-- Over the five-year period, 48% of all collisions were on ‘A’ class roads (including trunk roads) whilst 36% derived from collisions on unclassified roads and 17% on the motorway and trunk roads; in 2018 alone however, 35% of fatalities occurred on A roads, 31% on motorway and trunk roads and 15% on unclassified roads.
+- On average over the five-year period, 48% of all collisions were on ‘A’ class roads (excluding trunk roads), whilst 20% derived from collisions on unclassified roads and 17% on the motorway and trunk roads; in 2018 alone however, 35% of fatalities occurred on A roads, 31% on motorway and trunk roads and 15% on unclassified roads.

 - As above, the annual number of fatal collisions rose to a high of 32 in 2014, before falling to the lowest recorded number of 20 in 2017.

-- The number of serious collisions has declined or remained static, demonstrating a fall of over 21% compared to 2013.
+- The number of serious collisions has declined or remained static, demonstrating a fall of 17% between 2014 and 2018.

-- Consistently over the five years, collision and casualty numbers have remained highest on all Somerset A roads, accounting for 54% of KSI casualties in 2018; 33% of A road collisions also occur at a T junction; additionally, car users represent the greatest proportion of road user types involved in these collisions, with a quarter of those occurring at a T junction.
+- Consistently over the five years, collision and casualty numbers have remained highest on all Somerset A roads (including trunk roads), accounting for 52% of KSI casualties in 2018; 33% of A road collisions also occur at a T junction; additionally, car users represent the far greatest proportion of road user types involved in collisions along these roads.

 Child Casualties (aged 0-15)